 All invoices, bank statements, and other records to keep track of money you have spent or received on behalf of the adult.

 Keep a detailed list of everything you receive or spend for the adult.
 Records should include amounts of cheques written or deposited, dates, reasons, names of people or companies involved, and other important information.

-Insist the bank provide you with monthly statements and cancelled cheques, to help with your record keeping and reconciling the bank’s records with your own.
+Insist the bank provide you with monthly statements and cancelled cheques.
+This will help you with your record-keeping and reconciling the bank’s records with your own.

 Visit our toolkit for managing someone else’s money.
 This has information on how to set up a filing system.

 Keep receipts and notes, even for small expenses